Terms & Conditions

 4. Making your booking

 The party leader must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
-By clicking the “Sign booking form” link, signing a physical order quotation or otherwise confirming that you wish to make a booking, the party leader confirms that he/she is so authorised and accepts the booking conditions.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

 Only fixed, irrevocable orders can be accepted.
 A booking request can only be processed where you have provided us with payment authority (including credit / debit card details) and it has been accepted as a firm booking as set out below.
 Please ensure you carefully check all booking details before you submit your booking request as it will not be possible to make changes later without paying any applicable charges.
 We accept no liability for any errors you make.